 This ease of checking my glucose has completely transformed my way of living with diabetes.
 Whether I’m on the run, in the middle of a meeting, travelling, exercising or partying – with one swift move I can check my glucose.
 Fast, easy and pain-free.
 To me, that’s still incredible!

 Accuracy of the Freestyle Libre

 It is very important to note that the Freestyle Libre does not measure the glucose in your blood, but in the interstitial fluid.
 This means that it can show different results than your blood glucose meter – especially if your glucose is rising or falling at a fast pace.
-It has been said that there is a delay of 5-15 minutes between the glucose levels in the blood an in the interstitial fluid.
-In a sense, the Freestyle Libre readings are delayed.
+It has been said that there is a delay of 5-15 minutes between the glucose levels in the blood and in the interstitial fluid.
+So in a sense, the Freestyle Libre readings are delayed.
 That is why fingerpricks are still necessary from time to time.
 For me personally, this device has proven extremely accurate and I rely on it heavily.

 The only trick to improve the accuracy of the sensor that I have heard about is applying the sensor up to 24 hours before activating it.
 I must admit that I do not understand the logic behind this, but it seems to work for many!

 The Freestyle Libre reader device

 Unfortunately, the quality of the reader device is a bit disappointing.
 Especially the touch screen requires a lot of patience and determination – i find it frustrating to use.
 After one year, my reader needed to be replaced since it no longer reacted to the insertion of test strips.
 On the plus side, the battery life is impressive.
 In my experience, the device can be used for 10-14 days before it needs to be recharged.